 Bermuda: Types of Company

 An overseas partnership is defined as a partnership formed under a law other than the law of Bermuda.
-An application must be made to the Minister of Finance giving the reasons why an exempted partnership should not be formed instead (for instance, that it is more tax-efficient).
+Applicants must write to the Minister of Finance, giving the reasons why an exempted partnership should not be formed instead (for instance, that it is more tax-efficient).
 In other respects, the application process is similar to that for an exempted partnership.
-The Minister issues a permit, analogous to that for a permit company, and the Registrar keeps a register of overseas partnerships.
+The minister issues a permit, analogous to that for a permit company, and the registrar keeps a register of overseas partnerships.
 An overseas partnership may not participate in the domestic economy.

 An overseas partnership must maintain a registered office in Bermuda and must keep sufficient records there to show the nature of its business and its financial situation, updated at least every three months.

-An overseas partnership pays an annual fee of USD2,235.
-It is deemed to be non-resident and is exempt from exchange controls.
+An overseas partnership pays an annual fee of US$2,235.
+It is deemed non-resident and is exempt from exchange controls.